 Scope 2 indirect emissions from electricity consumption are the largest source of emissions in Gibraltar, due to the reliance on electricity for all energy needs and generation technology.
-Because gas oil is used to generate electricity, the emissions per kilowatt hour (kWh) are considerably higher than, for example, the UK.
-The implied emission factor based on fuel consumption in power stations and total output is 0.69kg CO2e/kWh in Gibraltar in 2017, compared with the UK 2017 grid factor of 0.35 kg CO2e/kWh1.
+Because diesel is used to generate electricity, the emissions per kilowatt hour (kWh) are considerably higher than, for example, the UK.
+The implied emission factor based on fuel consumption in power stations and total output is 0.71kg CO2e/kWh in Gibraltar in 2018, compared with the UK 2018 grid factor of 0.28 kg CO2e/kWh.

 When comparing emissions with other global cities, per capita BASIC-level emissions are used (excluding any scope 3 emissions).
-For Gibraltar this equates to 6.3 tonnes CO2e per person.
-This compares to a UK average of 5.5 tonnes per person in 2017, with the lowest cities emitting 3.1-3.4 tonnes per person2.
+For Gibraltar this equates to 6.9 tonnes CO2e per person.
+This compares to a UK average of 5.3 tonnes per person in 2017, with the lowest city emitting 3 tonnes per person.

-When compiling the inventory for the latest year for Gibraltar, any improvements in data, methods or understanding are assessed and, where appropriate, are also applied to previous years inventories to enhance accuracy and consistency across the time series.
-The 2015 and 2016 inventories have therefore been revised, referred to as '2015r' and '2016r'.
+When compiling the inventory for the latest year for Gibraltar, any improvements in data, methods or understanding are assessed and, where appropriate, are also applied to previous year's inventories to enhance accuracy and consistency across the time series.
+The 2015, 2016 and 2017 inventories have therefore been revised, referred to as '2015r', '2016r' and '2017r'.
 More details on the revisions are found in the main report.

-The main findings from the 2017 inventory are summarised as follows:
+The main findings from the 2018 inventory are summarised as follows:

-Gibraltar's total manageable emissions have decreased by 9% since 2015r and 8% since 2016r.
+Gibraltar's total manageable emissions have decreased by 5% since 2015r but have increased by 4% since 2017r; this is a result of the following: